Adding & Editing Content

 This documentation is intended to supplement a more formal WordPress training.
 The GSD encourages anyone interested in using this platform to take advantage of the courses offered through the Harvard Training Portal

-This LinkedIn Learning course, available through Harvard Training Portal, provides an introduction to WordPress and the Gutenberg editor.
+This course provides an introduction to WordPress and the Gutenberg editor.
+Harvard Key is required to view.

 Writing for the Web